isabella232/support/INTRO.md

   * Distributed online statistics collection
   * Additional generalizations for TCP client infrastructure

-Suffice to say, we're really looking forward to expanding our set of codified concurrent software learnings, and incorporating as much community feedback as possible, so don't forget to [subscribe to the blog][ppe_rss] and [the SuPPort repo on GitHub][support_gh].
+And of course, more tests!
+As soon as we get a couple more features distilled out, we'll start porting out more than the skeleton tests we have now.
+Suffice to say, we're really looking forward to expanding our set of codified concurrent software learnings, and incorporating as much community feedback as possible, so don't forget to [subscribe to the blog][ppe_rss] and
+[the SuPPort repo on GitHub][support_gh].

 [ppe_rss]: https://www.paypal-engineering.com/feed/